-- conversion of a room to be a sensory space - replacement and enlargement of the EYFS canopy to provide all weather activities for skills development - training for staff in positive handling, attachment disorder and selective mutism and have identified that the following aspects of the school need to be improved:
+- Installation of the Year One canopy to provide all weather activities for skills development - Training for staff in positive handling, attachment disorder, trauma informed practice, children's mental health and working with children with a hearing impairment and selective mutism.

-- staff training in autistic spectrum disorder, EYFS speech and language, children's mental health - adjustments to the Year 1 outside area to ease transition from EYFS and support large motor skills development
+Crest have identified that the following aspect of the school need to be improved:

+• staff training in autistic spectrum disorder.

-3e additional support for learning that is available to pupils with special educational needs As part of our annual budget we receive 'notional SEN funding'.
+3e additional support for learning that is available to pupils with special educational needs

+As part of our annual budget we receive 'notional SEN funding'.
 This funding is used to ensure that the quality of teaching is good throughout the school and that there are sufficient resources to deploy additional and different provision for pupils requiring SEN support.
 The amount of support required for each pupil to make good progress will be different in each case and a full list of the interventions we can offer is detailed in our SEN Information Report.